Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-Our exposition is focused on statistical manifolds $\mathcal{M}$, whose elements are probability distributions $p_\xi(s)$ with $s\in\boldsymbol S$ and $\xi\in\mathbb{R}^d$.
-The geometry of such statistical manifolds is determined by two structures: a metric tensor $g$, and a torsion-free affine connection pair $(\nabla, \nabla^{*})$ that are dual with respect to $g$.
+Our exposition is focused on statistical manifolds $\mathcal{M}$ whose elements are probability distributions $p_\xi(s)$, with $s\in\boldsymbol S$ being the possible events accounted for by the probability distribution and $\xi\in \pazocal{O}\subset \mathbb{R}^d$ with $\pazocal{O}$ an open subset of a set of parameter values.
+The geometry of such statistical manifolds is determined by two structures: a metric tensor $g$ and a torsion-free affine connection pair $(\nabla, \nabla^{*})$ that are dual with respect to $g$.
 Intuitively, $g$ establishes norms and angles between tangent vectors and, in turn, establishes curve length and the \emph{shortest} curves.
-On the other hand, the affine connection establishes covariant derivatives of vector fields establishing the notion of parallel transportation between neighbouring tangent spaces, which defines what is a \emph{straight} curve.
+On the other hand, the affine connection establishes covariant derivatives of vector fields establishing the notion of parallel transportation between neighboring tangent spaces, which defines what is a \emph{straight} curve.

-Traditional Riemannian geometry is built on the assumption that the shortest and the straightest curves coincide --- which is pivotal to the development of general relativity.
-This assumption leads to the study of metric-compatible Levi-Civita connections that satisfy $\nabla=\nabla^*$, which can be directly derived from the metric.
+Traditional Riemannian geometry is built on the assumption that the shortest and the straightest curves {locally} coincide, which is pivotal to the development of general relativity.
+This assumption leads to the study of metric-compatible Levi--Civita connections, as its geodesics are locally distance-minimizing and satisfy $\nabla=\nabla^*$ {and are, hence, completely determined} from the metric.
 However, modern approaches motivated in information geometry~\cite{amari2021information} and gravitational theories~\cite{Vitagliano:2010sr,Vitagliano:2013rna} consider more general scenarios, where connections may not be derivable from the metric.
-In such geometries, the parallel transport operator $\Pi:T_p\mathcal{M}\to T_q\mathcal{M}$ and its dual $\Pi^*$~\footnote{The dual transport operator acts on cotangent vectors, and is defined by the condition of guaranteeing $g_q (\Pi V,\Pi^{*} W)=g_p (V,W)$ for all $W\in T_p\mathcal{M}$ and $V\in T^*_p\mathcal{M}$).} (induced by $\nabla$ and $\nabla^*$, respectively) might differ.
-The departure of $\nabla$ (and $\nabla^*$) from self-duality can be shown to be proportional to Chentsov's tensor, which allows for a single degree of freedom traditionally denoted by $\alpha \in \mathbb{R}$~\cite{amari2021information}.
+In such geometries, the parallel transport operator $\Pi:T_p\mathcal{M}\to T_q\mathcal{M}$ and its dual $\Pi^*$~(the dual transport operator acts on cotangent vectors and is defined by the condition of guaranteeing $g_q (\Pi V,\Pi^{*} W)=g_p (V,W)$ for all $W\in T_p\mathcal{M}$ and $V\in T^*_p\mathcal{M}$) induced by $\nabla$ and $\nabla^*$, respectively might differ.
+The departure of $\nabla$ and $\nabla^*$ from self-duality can be shown to be proportional to Chentsov's tensor, which allows for a single degree of freedom traditionally denoted by $\alpha \in \mathbb{R}$~\cite{amari2021information}.
 Put simply, $\alpha$ captures the degree of asymmetry between short and straight curves, with $\alpha=0$ corresponding to metric-compatible connections where $\nabla=\nabla^*$.